 Here are just a few of the many other travel blogs I try to keep up with.
 They run the gamut from unique takes on lesser-visited places to endlessly informative sources of travel information to simply entertaining, and occasionally even all three.
 Some of these literary travellers are good friends, while some were simply passing acquaintances in random locations around the world and we just happen to admire their site.
 Either way…

 We spent a couple months with Aussies Lucinda and Harry at our home away from home at Lake Atitlán in Guatemala.
-They are currently in the midst of a year (or so) long trip through the Americas.
+They recently completed a year (or so) long trip through the Americas.
 Their blog has helpful info, some great stories and loads of excellent photos.

 Aussies Pete and Emma gave us the idea for this page by doing the same on their excellent blog that chronicles their meandering journey across the globe following their recent marriage in Prague.
 We crossed paths with them in Mongolia and China, and although they did recently visit Nepal, the travels didn’t stop there and you’ll have to check out their blog to get the whole story.
 A lot of fantastic photography and some brilliant concept projects.

 Canadian friends, Marc and Natalie, who we met at Lake Atitlán and, like us, return each year.
 Unlike us, they drive all the way down from Quebec with their dog in tow.
 Good stories from the road and some interesting takes on lake life in Guatemala.

 We originally met Chris while cruising to Antarctica and have since met up again in Mongolia and Guatemala, and probably somewhere else just as unusual before long.
 His blog is intermittent but hilarious, and he is currently mulling a large variety of destinations and scuba diving locations, as well as attempting to lure naïve travellers into a surely uncomfortable journey through the ‘Stans.